 If you enjoy wildlife viewing, Elephant Seal Viewpoint is a must!
 This is an especially great stop for families with kids where you can view Elephant Seals up close.

-Elephant seals were hunted to near extinction in the 1800s but now have repopulated due to the preservation and volunteer efforts.
+Elephant seals were hunted to near extinction in the 1800s but now have repopulated due to preservation and volunteer efforts.
 This viewpoint is free to visit and there are many information signs where you can learn more about these large animals.

 For protection purposes, visitors are not allowed to walk down on the beach.
 You can observe the elephant seals from a safe distance along the wooden walkways and viewing platforms set up on top of the bluffs.